Hills council member's vision plan starts on 12 Mile - Farmington Voice

 “My plan includes changing our ordinances in a way to allow the owners to redevelop those into mixed use residential and retail,” he said.
 “We can get things like common areas, bike paths, green spaces… It would make people want to live there and encourage development.”

 Strickfaden envisions each community with its own attractions–restaurants, stores, public art, learning centers, community centers, even outdoor movies projected on glass building walls.
-Together, they’d create a “downtown” for Farmington Hills.
+Together, they’d create a “city center” for Farmington Hills.

 Funding new initiatives